 The COVID-19 pandemic has changed the world.
 Byars|Wright has realized that we have to change, too.
 The same operations and strategies we were utilizing pre-pandemic, won’t work as they did before.
 Our agency has adapted and will continue to adapt to whatever unpredictable circumstances are thrown our way – because we have to, in order to be successful.

-The past few months, we have altered our branding and marketing strategies, we have taken our technology use to new heights, we have changed the way we approach selling, and our HR department has approached the ways we communicate with employees, and on-board new hires, differently.
+In the past few months, we have altered our branding and marketing strategies, we have taken our technology use to new heights, we have changed the way we approach selling, and our HR department has approached the ways we communicate with employees, and onboard new hires, differently.

 The changes we have implemented could be temporary, or permanent.
 Either way, we are ready to adjust our sails.

 How we have changed our branding and marketing strategies

 As we planned our social strategy for 2020, we couldn’t have predicted the way the pandemic and other current events have dominated our social marketplace.
 Our Branding team has realized that we can’t connect to our audience the same as before.
 We can’t continue to post on social media like there isn’t a global pandemic going on.
 Creating an enduring brand message means creating something that resonates with your audience.
 Even during a global pandemic, your messages and your branding need to resonate with your customers.

 “We know that social media is a strong branding tool always, but it’s especially useful during a pandemic when people are trying to stay physically distant,” said Brand Manager, LaceyRae Visintainer.
 “We want to make sure that our social media presence is sensitive to what is going on around us.
 It’s important to make sure that while we’re posting our branded content, we adjust it to show the heart/nature of our brand in a time where hearts are heavy.”